newleaders/thincloud-resque/README.md

 * Manages all of the Resque (and Redis) dependencies for your application
 * Initializes the Redis connection and namespace for Resque
-* Configures the Resque Front End to use HTTP Basic authentication at `/admin/resque`
+* Configures the Resque Front End to use HTTP Basic authentication
 * Optionally configures `resque_mailer`
 * Provides a generator to add a Capistrano recipe and a Procfile entry